Midnight Warrior: Plot

 Stringer Nick Branca (Bernhardt) is considering getting out of the sensationalist TV news business when he and his partner, Sam (Marty Brinton), are called to a jumper on Hollywood Boulevard.
-Despite it being a great scoop, Nick's conscious gets the better of him and he tries to talk the woman down but is unsuccessful.
+Despite it being a great scoop, Nick's conscience gets the better of him and he tries to talk the woman down but is unsuccessful.
 He gives the footage to a distressed man claiming to be the dead woman's husband, but he turns out to be a rival stringer, costing Nick and Sam thousand of dollars.

 On his next assignment, Nick defies police orders to go into a car wreck to rescue a trapped woman seconds before the car explodes.
 Sam captures everything and the network pays through the nose for the footage.
 The networks dangle a large two-year contract in front of Nick and his boss, Buddy (Bernie Angel), if they can continue supplying them with top material.
 Nick's assignments get gradually more and more dangerous until he is almost killed in a shootout.

 Nick falls in love with Angelina (Lilly Melgar) and decides he wants out of the stringer business, but Buddy refuses to let him go as it will nullify his contract with the network.
 But Nick is determined to settle down, so Buddy takes things into his own hands to ensure Nick stays making him money.